eslint/eslint/docs/src/rules/max-classes-per-file.md

 rule_type: suggestion
 ---

-Enforces a maximum number of classes per file.

 Files containing multiple classes can often result in a less navigable and poorly structured codebase.
 Best practice is to keep each file